isomerpages/moh-hcc/resources/news-highlights/_posts/2021-10-20-post-Opening Remarks by Minister Ong Ye Kung at COVID 19 Multi Ministry Taskforce Doorstep Interview.md

 layout: post
 description: ""
 ---
-*This opening remarks was first published by the Ministry of Health, Singapore on October 20, 2021.*
+*This opening remark was first published by the Ministry of Health, Singapore on October 20, 2021.*

 MOH is doing whatever we can to support and bolster the hospitals.